-[t].jpg - exclude all .jpg files in the root folder, files will be truncated \.iso exclude all .iso files in the root folder \Backups\.tbi exclude all .tbi files in the \Backups folder $[k] \ $ exclude the \Games folder and all sub-folders, keep the \Games folder (use trailing backslash to indicate folder) \Work\Archive\ exclude the \Work\Archive folder, sub-folders not excluded (use trailing backslash to indicate folder) .jpg > exclude all .jpg files in the root folder and all sub-folders [f]\Movies\.mp g > - exclude all .mpg files in the \Movies folder and all sub-folders, folders will not be deleted \ISO Files\Old\ .iso > - exclude all .iso files in \ISO Files\Old folder and all sub-folders
+'''

+- exclude all .jpg files in the root folder, files will be truncated

+[t].jpg

+- exclude all .iso files in the root folder

+\.iso

+\Backups\.tbi - exclude all .tbi files in the \Backups folder

+[k]\Games\ >

+- exclude the \Games folder and all sub-folders, keep

+the \Games folder (use trailing backslash to indicate folder)

+\Work\Archive\ - exclude the \Work\Archive folder, sub-folders not excluded

+(use trailing backslash to indicate folder)

+- exclude all .jpg files in the root folder and all sub-folders

+.jpg >

+[f]\Movies\.mpg > - exclude all .mpg files in the \Movies folder and all

+sub-folders, folders will not be deleted

+\ISO Files\Old\.iso > - exclude all .iso files in \ISO Files\Old folder and all

+sub-folders

+'''

-Default if omitted: Image for DOS includes all files on the partition in the backup (the page file and hibernation file will be included or excluded per their respective options).
+Default if omitted: Image for Windows includes all files on the partition in the backup (the page file and hibernation file will be included or excluded per their respective options).

 /log:0 SaveLog=0

 Disables logging.

-Default if omitted: Image for DOS logs during a backup operation.
+Default if omitted: Image for Windows logs during a backup operation.

-Image for DOS Restore Options
+Image for Windows Restore Options

-In Table 4, you find the command line options that you must set to use Image for DOS to restore a backup image.
-Table 5 shows you optional parameters you can set.
+In Table 5, you find the command line options that you must set to use Image for Windows to restore a backup image.

 The table shows you both the command line option and the INI file variable.
 In some instances, both forms of the parameter are available; in other cases, only one is available.
 When one form of an option isn't available, N/A appears.
-To set up an INI file, place these parameters in the [Restore\Defaults] section, unless as noted otherwise.
+To set up an INI file, place these parameters in the [Restore_Defaults] section.

-Table 4: Image for DOS Required Restore Parameters
+Table 5: Image for Windows Required Restore Parameters